How to Prepare for a Commercial Loan

 Preparation is the difference between a smooth closing and a frustrating process.
 Here's what you need to have ready.

 Start with your personal financial statement (PFS).
 Every commercial lender requires a current PFS that lists your assets, liabilities, income, and net worth.
 Many borrowers underestimate the detail required.
-Include all real estate holdings, business interests, retirement accounts, and outstanding debts with current balances and payment amounts.
+Include all real estate holdings with current values and outstanding mortgage balances, business interests and their estimated values, retirement accounts, investment accounts, and all outstanding debts including credit cards, auto loans, and personal lines of credit with current balances and monthly payment amounts.
+The PFS gives the lender a snapshot of your overall financial health and determines whether you have the resources to support the loan.

 Prepare two to three years of personal and business tax returns, along with year-to-date profit and loss statements and balance sheets.
-If you're purchasing a business or property, gather the target's financial records for the same period.
-Organize these documents clearly and ensure they reconcile with each other.
+If you are purchasing a business or property, gather the target's financial records for the same period and organize them clearly.
+Make sure the numbers on your tax returns reconcile with the financial statements you are providing.
+Lenders will cross-reference these documents, and discrepancies create questions that slow down the process.
+If there are unusual items in your tax returns, such as large one-time expenses, partnership distributions, or depreciation adjustments, prepare a brief explanation so the underwriter does not have to ask.

-Have a clear executive summary ready that explains who you are, what you're financing, why the deal makes sense, and how you plan to repay.
-This doesn't need to be a formal business plan for every deal, but it should give the lender confidence that you understand the transaction and have a realistic view of the opportunity.
+Have a clear executive summary ready that explains who you are, what you are financing, why the deal makes sense, and how you plan to repay.
+This does not need to be a formal business plan for every deal, but it should give the lender confidence that you understand the transaction and have a realistic view of the opportunity and the risks.
+For real estate deals, include the property address, purchase price, estimated market value, current income and expenses, and your planned improvements if it is a value-add deal.
+For business acquisitions, include the business name, asking price, trailing revenue and earnings, and your relevant experience.

 Frequently Asked Questions